 Try choosing just 2 to 3 content formats for each channel.
 This way, you can satisfy different learning styles and test the formats over time to see what works.

 Tie your content pillars to customer concerns.
 What do customers ask you about?
-What do they really want to know?
+What do they want to know?
 The answers to these questions should guide your 3 to 6 content categories, your social media content pillars.